Home Delivery of Library Material

 Standard circulation rules apply.
 No late fees will be assessed; however, a bill will be sent for lost or damaged items.

-Outreach Service to Preschoolers
+Early Literacy Outreach Service

 Library staff visits licensed preschools and daycare centers in the Shaker Heights City School District each month to present programs for young children and to deliver a deposit collection of children’s books.
 Overdue fines are not charged, but standard charges for lost and damaged materials do apply.